Sustainable transport: Cities

 Cities are shaped by their transport systems.
 In The City in History, Lewis Mumford documented how the location and layout of cities was shaped around a walkable center, often located near a port or waterway, and with suburbs accessible by animal transport or, later, by rail or tram lines.

 In 1939, the New York World's Fair included a model of an imagined city, built around a car-based transport system.
 In this "greater and better world of tomorrow", residential, commercial and industrial areas were separated, and skyscrapers loomed over a network of urban motorways.
 These ideas captured the popular imagination, and are credited with influencing city planning from the 1940s to the 1970s.

-The popularity of the car in the post-war era led to major changes in the structure and function of cities.
+The emergence of the car in the post-war era led to major changes in the structure and function of cities.
 There was some opposition to these changes at the time.
 The writings of Jane Jacobs, in particular The Death and Life of Great American Cities provide a poignant reminder of what was lost in this transformation, and a record of community efforts to resist these changes.
 Lewis Mumford asked "is the city for cars or for people?"
 Donald Appleyard documented the consequences for communities of increasing car traffic in "The View from the Road" (1964) and in the UK, Mayer Hillman first published research into the impacts of traffic on child independent mobility in 1971.
 Despite these notes of caution, trends in car ownership, car use and fuel consumption continued steeply upward throughout the post-war period.

 Mainstream transport planning in Europe has, by contrast, never been based on assumptions that the private car was the best or only solution for urban mobility.
 For example, the Dutch Transport Structure Scheme has since the 1970s required that demand for additional vehicle capacity only be met "if the contribution to societal welfare is positive", and since 1990 has included an explicit target to halve the rate of growth in vehicle traffic.
 Some cities outside Europe have also consistently linked transport to sustainability and to land-use planning, notably Curitiba, Brazil, Portland, Oregon and Vancouver, Canada.

 There are major differences in transport energy consumption between cities; an average U.S. urban dweller uses 24 times more energy annually for private transport than a Chinese urban resident, and almost four times as much as a European urban dweller.
 These differences cannot be explained by wealth alone but are closely linked to the rates of walking, cycling, and public transport use and to enduring features of the city including urban density and urban design.